Judge homers again as Cortes, Yankees roll past Orioles 6-0

 BALTIMORE (AP) — Aaron Judge hit his major league-leading 37th home run, fellow All-Star Nestor Cortes pitched six sharp innings and the New York Yankees beat the Baltimore Orioles 6-0 on Sunday.

-Jose Trevino, another Yankees All-Star, produced the first four-hit game of his career.
-New York, with the best record in the big leagues, took two of three and have now won 22 of its 32 completed series this year.
+Jose Trevino, another Yankees All-Star, had the first four-hit game of his career.
+New York, with the best record in the big leagues, took two of three and has won 22 of 32 series this year.

+“It’s always big to win a series,” Yankees manager Aaron Judge said.
+“You don’t take that for granted whether you’re in a hot streak like we’ve been at times this year or you’re struggling a little bit.
+Series wins are not to be taken lightly.”

 Clarke Schmidt pitched three innings and earned his first career save.